 Child and Adolescent Issues

 As children and adolescents grow, they are constantly in the process of developing the social skills and emotional intelligence necessary to lead healthy, happy lives.
 When children experience emotions or engage in behaviors that interfere with their happiness and ability to thrive, they may benefit from meeting with a mental health professional such as a therapist or counselor.
-Parents and children often attend therapy sessions together in order to create a safe space to address what everyone is experiencing in order to grow together and live more happily as a family.
+Parents and children often attend therapy sessions together, as therapy can be a safe space in which to address the thoughts, feelings, and emotions experienced by all members.

 As they grow, children will experience changes in their moods and behaviors.
 Some of these changes are relatively predictable and, though they may be challenging, most are completely normal aspects of child development.
 In general, as long as children are behaving in ways that are consistent with their age range, the challenges they experience should not create cause for concern.